SafnetCo2/Shopify-website/README.md

 A responsive landing page for a Demo Shopify Store.
 Users can explore the homepage, shop, cart, and contact pages, view store features, subscribe to a newsletter, and use a static chatbot interface.

-# Demo Shopify Store

-**Author:** Josephine Mueni Nzioka
-**Date:** September 2025

-A responsive landing page for a Demo Shopify Store.
-Users can explore the homepage, shop, cart, and contact pages, view store features, subscribe to a newsletter, and use a static chatbot interface.

 **Technologies:** HTML5, CSS3, JavaScript, Font Awesome